-- 4.3a We should draw attention to the purpose and intended readers of each piece of writing.
-Whilst the audience for students' writing is often teacher and peer group, students should be encouraged to write for a wide range of intended readers. - 4.3b We should pay close attention to writing as a learning tool as well as a product of the learning. - 4.3c We should help students to appreciate the differences between standard English and non-standard forms of the language. - 4.3d We should help students to recognise the appropriate form for their written responses so that they know when to respond in note form and when more formal constructions are required. - 4.3e All teachers should expect a high standard of presentation in line with students' ability levels. - 4.3f All teachers should provide glossaries or lists of appropriate subject specific vocabulary and encourage students to use them.
-All teachers to display vocabulary documented on SOLs at outset of lessons.
-Widgit word mats and key vocabulary to be provided for all groups as appropriate. - 4.3g All students to study vocabulary extension activities during dedicated literacy hour; activities aligned to specific schemes of learning. - 4.3h All teachers to adapt their teaching where necessary to allow for lower sets to be able to 'hold the sentence' to improve punctuation and building paragraphs. - 4.4 All teachers or teaching assistants should provide a classroom environment which is conducive to good literacy practice by clearly displaying all Academy literacy posters and ensure that Academy literacy documents (such as writing styles maps) are easily accessible to students.
-This includes displaying literacy foci and vocabulary fridges. - All teaching rooms and books should feature literacy mats and subject specific vocabulary mats in line with guidance distributed by the Literacy Coordinator.
-All assessment books to clearly display target grades and descriptors. - 4.6 Within tutor times in the Academy, tutors should demonstrate their belief in the importance of reading for both pleasure and understanding through the tutor reading and literacy time in KS3 and literacy programme in year 9 and 10.
+4.3a We should draw attention to the purpose and intended readers of each piece of writing.
+Whilst the audience for students' writing is often teacher and peer group, students should be encouraged to write for a wide range of intended readers.

+- 4.3b We should pay close attention to writing as a learning tool as well as a product of the learning. - 4.3c We should help students to appreciate the differences between standard English and non-standard forms of the language. - 4.3d We should help students to recognise the appropriate form for their written responses so that they know when to respond in note form and when more formal constructions are required. - 4.3e All teachers should expect a high standard of presentation in line with students' ability levels. - 4.3f All teachers should provide dictionaries, glossaries or lists of appropriate subject specific vocabulary and encourage students to use them. - 4.3g All students to study vocabulary extension activities during dedicated literacy hour; activities aligned to specific schemes of learning. - 4.4 All teachers or teaching assistants with their own teaching room should provide a classroom environment which is conducive to good literacy practice by clearly displaying all Academy literacy posters and ensure that Academy literacy documents (such as writing styles maps) are easily accessible to students. - 4.5 All teaching rooms and books should feature literacy mats and subject specific vocabulary mats in line with guidance distributed by the Literacy Coordinator.
+Subject specific word walls to be prominent. - 4.6 Within tutor times in the Academy, tutors should demonstrate their belief in the importance of reading for both pleasure and understanding through the tutor reading and literacy time in KS3 and literacy programme in year 9 and 10.
 All students should be encouraged to participate in this. - 4.7 In assemblies, to promote the high levels of Speaking and Listening that we wish to see, when speaking, students should stand and should demonstrate high levels of fluency.
 This will be achieved through appropriate preparation and rehearsal.
 Any supporting resources, such as PowerPoint presentations should be checked carefully to avoid any literacy errors.
-Staff should lead by example when delivering. - 4.8 Literacy provision will be monitored through a variety of methods such as - Sampling work through book trawls in line with the whole school work scrutiny timetable. - Open door visits within reviews asking pupils about their literacy, listening to pupils read (where appropriate) and within the teaching of literacy, specifically within English. - Audits and self-evaluations completed by subjects and followed up by literacy coordinator to check for content and effectiveness within teaching and learning.
+Staff should lead by example when delivering. - 4.8 All members of staff should display and commit to filling out a 'Literacy Matters at Alcester Academy' door laminate which shows all members of the Academy community what each other is reading and that reading is important to us all. - 4.9 Literacy provision will be monitored through a variety of methods such as - Sampling work through book trawls in line with the whole school work scrutiny timetable. - Open door visits within reviews asking pupils about their literacy, listening to pupils read (where appropriate) and within the teaching of literacy, specifically within English. - Audits and self-evaluations completed by subjects and followed up by literacy coordinator to check for content and effectiveness within teaching and learning.

 Signed: Chair of Governors Mr Mike Dean

-Signed: Headteacher Mrs S Mellors
+Signed: Headteacher Mr Paul Hyde

 Date:

-(Ratified by the Full Governing Body on 6th December 2022)